spoon2eric/tvalerts/README.md

 Once the static value and stage are equal, the sequence is complete.
 If stage 3 occurs before stage 2, an error will occur.

+Last, run the python script and setup your webhook alert in TradingView to point to your server: http://127.0.0.1:5000/

 ## Installation
 Download and use.